-Cash cost per ton is a non-GAAP financial measure that management uses in evaluating operating performance.
-Refer to the appearance presentation on page 42 for the reconciliation to the comparable GAAP financial measure and other related disclosure information.
+21 Cash cost per ton is a non-GAAP financial measure that management uses in evaluating operating performance.
+Heter to the appendix of this presentation on page 45 for the reconciliation to the comparable GAAP financial measure and other related disclosure information.